The Best Documentaries to Watch on Netflix

-Love or hate Netflix, you can't deny its documentary game is on lock.
-True crime, history, sports...
-Netflix has it all.
+Love or hate Netflix, you can't deny the power of its documentary game.
+True crime, history, sports -- Netflix has it all.
 Where do you even start?

 You know where this is leading.
 Check out this list for each genre of documentary on Netflix.
 Good luck and happy watching!